zavitax/redis-replica-manager-go/README.md

 			  // Ask the cluster manager if we are allower to remove a redundant slot
 			  // (if it satisfies minimum replica count on other sites) if allowed, _ := manager.RequestRemoveSlot(ctx, slotId); allowed {
-          // Slot has been approved for removal by the cluater (and has bee removed from the routing table) fmt.Printf("m1: allowed to remove slot from local site: %v\n", allowed) }
+          // Slot has been approved for removal by the cluster (and has bee removed from the routing table) fmt.Printf("m1: allowed to remove slot from local site: %v\n", allowed) }
 			}